welbhen/design-patterns-java/readme.md

 Useful for when you need a large number of same type objects.

 * "To handle mutability: a *deep* copy needs to be made instead of a *shallow* one".

+#### Factory method Pattern

+* "Use when a class has to create instances of another class, but it doesn't know in advance what the concrete type of that class should be".